Tom-hayden/Maze/README.md

 # Maze

 Creates a maze with a given width and height.
+Note that markdown collapses whitespace so the output from the program is not best represented on the GitHub website.
 ----------------------------------------------------------------------------
 |        |                                   |                             |
 |        |                                   |                             |